Breve Azurine Karimunjawa

 We returned to the hotel and paid our full bill upfront in cash – and no, at their inflated prices for food and services we wouldn’t be purchasing anything else at the Breve Azurine.

-Our bungalow at Breve Azurine
+Our Bungalow at Breve Azurine

 On the positive side, our bungalow was everything we had hoped for.
-Comfortable bed with mosquitoe net, tasteful decor, outdoor bathroom, air conditioning, fridge & cable TV, and a private balcony with stunning views over the bay.
+Comfortable bed with mosquito net, tasteful decor, outdoor bathroom, air conditioning, fridge & cable TV, and a private balcony with stunning views over the bay.

 Everything was clean and tidy, and the service was excellent.
 We had a small problem with the television, and within a few hours they offered to replace it with another.
 Absolutely no complaints there.

-Breakfast
+Breakfast Included

 Breakfast was included in our daily rate, and at these prices we were expecting something a little special.